Saturday May 20, 2017

-AH: The current direction is to encourage adoption and child fostering, with the slogan of providing a family for every child.
+AH: The current direction is to encourage what we in Arabic call “Kafalah” meaning child fostering within the home since adoption per se is not within the religious teachings of Islam.
+Our current slogan is to provide a “family for every child”.
 But for this to happen, there need to be a cultural shift in Egypt so that families do not feel the need to hide the fact that a child is not biologically theirs.
 It should be something they proudly and openly share without shame or stigma.

 WOE: Can you explain to us the difference between adoption and fostering because the terms are a bit confusing to many?
 Where can people get more information about them?

-AH: The guiding principles for adoption and fostering can be found on the website of the Ministry of Social Solidarity under the section ‘Alternative Families’.
+AH: The guiding principles for fostering within the home ‘kafalah’ can be found on the website of the Ministry of Social Solidarity under the section ‘Alternative Families’.
 There have been several changes in legislation in recent years that have made it possible for single and divorced women to foster a child.
 Moreover, a comprehensive law governing this process is being developed by the Ministry.

 WOE: Can foster families give their name to the child?
 How does that differ from adoption?

-AH: In Egypt, we currently follow a ‘Fatwa’ issued by Azhar for Muslims, which allows the adoption of a child in the home whereby they are given only the family name and retain their own given middle names.
-In the event of an adoptive parent’s passing, the adopted child does not receive a share of the inheritance.
+AH: In Egypt, we currently follow a ‘Fatwa’ issued by Azhar for Muslims, which allows the fostering of a child in the home whereby they are given only the family name and retain their own given middle names.
+In the event of foster parent’s passing, the fostered child does not receive a share of the inheritance.
 However, they can be named in a parent’s will that governs one sixth of their assets according to the law.
-Other than these exceptions, the adoptive family has all the rights and duties of the biological parents.
+Other than these exceptions, the fostering family has all the rights and duties of the biological parents.
 When it comes to Christians, adoption is allowed as stipulated by the church’s rules and teachings.

 WOE: As a prominent woman in a leading role, what advice would you give our young female readers who are at the beginning of their professional journey?